cssninjaStudio/vuero/documentation/components/dropdown/dropdown-button-hover-documentation.md

 ### Hover buttons

-Vuero `BaseDropdown` can also be opened on hover action or any custom event.
-_Please refer to the markup for more details about usage._
+Vuero's `<BaseDropdown />` component can also be opened on hover or after any custom event.
+Please refer to the markup for more details about usage.

 <!--code-->